makyo/drab-makyo.com/will/will.md

 ### Section 3: Final Notes

-* The Polycule as mentioned in this document is not the full thing.
+1. The Polycule as mentioned in this document is not the full thing.
 To other members, I apologize for not listing you; these three just have the most tangible connection to me and my goods.
-* Any attempt to memorialize me under my deadname will result in haunting.
+2. Any attempt to memorialize me under my deadname will result in haunting.
 It won't be pleasant: I know how to be loud if need be.
 Don't do it.

 ----------

 Digitally signed by Madison Jesse Scott-Clary.

-Date of signature: August 18, 2018
+Date of signature: September 3, 2018